 Apart from the best practices outlined above, you should also install Trend Micro ID Safe for Android and iOS on your mobile devices, to monitor and help remediate any known security issues with your identity data.

 What is ID Safe?
 ID Safe checks if any of your personal information stolen from data leaks is circulating on the Dark Web for sale or distribution by cybercriminals.
 It identifies which accounts were leaked and the kind of data posted, then notifies you, so you can take steps to change your account credentials or remediate any potential effects of the illegal distribution or sale of your personal data.

 Top-notch Security.
 To ensure the highest level of security when handling your personal information, ID Safe first hashes the data you enter on the app (essentially converting the text to an irreversible number) using the SHA-256 hashing standard—the world’s most secure— before sending it through an encrypted connection to check it against a comprehensive Dark Web database.

 Easy to Use Tools.
 You can quickly check if your personal data has reached the Dark Web with just a few taps, using its various tools:

 - Email Checker.
-See if the email address you use for online accounts has appeared on the Dark Web due to a data breach.
-If it finds your address, the app shows exactly which accounts suffered the breach, so you immediately know which passwords to change.
+See if the email address you use for online accounts has appeared on the Dark Web due to a data leak.
+If it finds your address, the app shows exactly which accounts suffered the leak, so you immediately know which passwords to change.